 Challenge examinations will be offered at the discretion of the department concerned, with the approval of the Academic Standards Committee.
 Due to the nature of the course, Speech Communication can not be challenged.
-Students will be charged a nonrefundable recording fee of \$75 for taking a challenge examination.
+Students will be charged an up-front, nonrefundable processing fee of \$75 for taking a challenge examination, which must be paid before exam is administered.
 No charge will be made for the credits.
 The total credits by challenge examination or directed study should not exceed thirty (30).
 Credits earned by challenge examination are available for lower-division courses only.
 A request in writing must be approved by the Academic Standards Committee before making arrangements for the examination with the teacher.
-Grades of a B or higher earned on a challenge examination will be recorded and computed in the grade-point average.
+Grades of a B or higher earned on a challenge examination will be recorded as "Pass" (P) on the student's transcript and will not count toward the grade point average.
 The student who receives a B- or lower grade will not earn challenge credit and the grade will not be recorded or computed in the grade-point average.
 The student who has taken or attempted to take a course may not change that grade by challenge examination.
 Any challenge examination credits must be completed and approved at least one full semester prior to the final semester of the student's anticipated graduation.
 No further credit(s) will be accepted after that time.